ilci66/campin-nextjs-typescript/README.md

 * GOT A LITTLE CONFUSED WITH THE ROUTES BUT NECESSARY NOTES FOR FUTURE ADDED
 ## Left at index.ts in api/auth, check for keys, if they don't exist create them, create paylaod, sign jwts, usual stuff (reminder)
+## Gotta do some deeper reading on http headers cookies and storage